-- How to Run a Text Giving Campaign like the Red Cross – if you’re into mobile fundraising, you might want to think about running a text giving campaign.
+- How to Run a Text Fundraising Campaign like the Red Cross – if you’re into mobile fundraising, you might want to think about running a text fundraising campaign.
 Here’s a good place to start.

 - Mobile Giving: The Killer Guide for Reaching Your Donors – This is an excellent resource for any fundraiser who’s considering implementing mobile giving or wants to make existing mobile options even better.